geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 In order to configure the generic OpenID provider with a service of your choice you have to:

-- Configure OpenID provider client
+- Configure the OpenID provider client
-- onfigure MapStore back-end
+- Configure MapStore back-end
-- Configure MapStore front-end
+- Configure the MapStore front-end

 #### Configure OpenID provider client

-This step depends on the specific OpenID provider you are using.
-Please refer to the specific documentation of the OpenID provider you are using.
+This step depends on the specific OpenID provider so, please, refer to the specific documentation of the OpenID provider you are using.
 You can find some examples about how to configure a generic OpenID provider with Microsoft Azure in the following sections.
-The same information are valid for other OpenID providers, like google, keycloak, etc.
+The same information are valid for other OpenID providers, like Google, Keycloak, etc.
 You have to get the following information:

 - **Client ID**: the client id.
-This is the client id that have to be present on the OpenID provider
+This is the client id that must be present on the OpenID provider
 - **Client Secret**: the client secret.
 This is the client secret for the client id on the OpenID provider
 - **Discovery URL**: the discovery URL.
 This is the URL that contains all the information for the specific service.

-#### Configure MapStore back-end
+#### Configure the MapStore back-end

 In order to configure the generic OpenID provider you have to: